MattOhare1999/dissertation/documentation/timelog.md

 *1 hour* Looked at Iain Cattermole's code and ran the various algorithms with different paramaters
 *0.5 hour* Wrote up week 2 status report

+### 10 Oct 2019

+*0.5 hour* Planned for meeting with supervisor
+*0.5 hour* Meeting with supervisor

+### 11 Oct 2019

+*1 hour* Wrote up meeting minutes and plan for the week, emailed Alistair about App Usage Data *0.5 hour* Watched video - UMAP Uniform Manifold Approximation and Projection for Dimension Reduction | SciPy 2018 |
+*0.5 hour* Watched video - A Bluffer's Guide to Dimension Reduction - Leland McInnes